Starting a coffee shop business is never easy. But, it is manageable if you have a good idea and a clear plan.

-You should also consider building an app.
+You should also consider building an app for your coffee business.
 AppInstitute makes it easy for coffee shops to create branded mobile apps with features such as mobile order-ahead, coupons, and rewards schemes.
-These options are similar to the ones offered by larger companies like Starbucks.
+These options are similar to the ones offered by larger independent coffee shops like Starbucks.

 Click here for more information about creating an app for your coffee shop.

 Another easy win when you’re getting closer to opening time is to fill out your Google My Business profile.

 This will help you show up in Google Search and Google Maps results when people look for coffee shop businesses in your area.
 The profile will include information like opening hours, images, reviews, and directions.

 If you need more information about marketing your coffee shop business, check out our article on the top ten coffee shop marketing ideas.

 Now it’s time to launch your business!
 Before the big day ensure you have everything in place and spend some time training your staff on what is expected.
 First impressions count, so give yourself plenty of time to get ready.